awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 - **ExtractText**
 - **AnalyzeSentiment**
 - **TranslateText**
-- **fnSynthesizeAudio**
+- **SynthesizeAudio**

 **Note**: These AWS Lambda names are short names.
 The full names that appear in the AWS Management Console depend on how you configure the provided AWS CDK script.
 Full names appear as {NAME}{Function Name}.
-For example, **fsa-scmacdon-javascript-fnSynthesizeAudio134971D4-x8Q5178Y4ZBH**.
+For example, **fsa-user-java-SynthesizeAudio134971D4-x8Q5178Y4ZBH**.

 ## Create an IntelliJ project